-Case: Reference case | Region: South Atlantic quads

 Load forecasts for the electric utilities that would be served by the pipeline have declined since 2014, throwing into question the need for new pipeline capacity to fuel gas-fired power plants.
-PJM significantly revised its electricity demand projections downward for Dominion Energy Virginia's service territory in 2016 and 2017.14 And PJM is likely still over-projecting the electricity demand in the Dominion service territory.
+PJM significantly revised its electricity demand projections downward for Dominion Energy Virginia's service territory in 2016 and 2017.
+And PJM is likely still over-projecting the electricity demand in the Dominion service territory.
 DEC's and DEP's load forecasts have also declined since 2014.
-Mr. Wilson concludes that if these utilities "were to re-evaluate [their] commitment to ACP, [they] would likely find that the commitment is not needed at this time, it is unclear when such capacity might be needed, and it is also unknown whether better options might be available at such time as incremental pipeline capacity does become needed."15
+Mr. Wilson concludes that if these utilities "were to re-evaluate [their] commitment to ACP, [they] would likely find that the commitment is not needed at this time, it is unclear when such capacity might be needed, and it is also unknown whether better options might be available at such time as incremental pipeline capacity does become needed."

-Jul 21 2017

-OFFICIAL COPY

-14 See id.; Wilson, supra note 10, at 13.
+&lt;sup>13 See id.; Wilson, supra note 10, at 13.

-15 Wilson, supra note 10, at 5.
+&lt;sup>14 Wilson, supra note 10, at 5.

 The capacity of existing natural gas pipeline will be sufficient to meet demand for natural gas in Virginia and North Carolina.
-In 2016, the consulting firm Synapse Energy Economics examined the need for additional pipeline infrastructure to deliver natural gas in Virginia, North Carolina, and South Carolina.16 Synapse concluded that the existing pipeline system and proposed upgrades to that system, such as bi-directional flow on the Transco pipeline, would provide enough gas to this three-state region to meet demand through 2030 even under an unlikely high-gas demand scenario.17 As the Commission is aware, the Utilities' captive retail ratepayers will ultimately bear the costs of the Pipeline, if it is built.
+In 2016, the consulting firm Synapse Energy Economics examined the need for additional pipeline infrastructure to deliver natural gas in Virginia, North Carolina, and South Carolina.
+Synapse concluded that the existing pipeline system and proposed upgrades to that system, such as bi-directional flow on the Transco pipeline, would provide enough gas to this three-state region to meet demand through 2030 even under an unlikely high-gas demand scenario.
+16

+As the Commission is aware, Piedmont's captive retail ratepayers will ultimately bear the costs of the Pipeline, if it is built.
 In testimony before a Congressional committee, Jonathan Peress of the Environmental Defense Fund testified that "we are seeing a disturbing trend of utilities pursuing a capacity expansion strategy by imposing transportation contract costs on state-regulated retail utility ratepayers so that affiliates of those same utilities can earn shareholder returns as pipeline developers. . . .
-Thus ratepayer costs which may not be justified by ratepayer demand are being converted into shareholder return."18 This type of financing and ownership structure allows the shipper to "impose long-term financial obligations on captive ratepayers."19 Utility ratepayers bear the risk that demand for the pipeline will not materialize-along with the other risks inherent in a multi-billion-dollar infrastructure project-while the shareholders of the 16 Attachment C, Rachel Wilson et al., Synapse Energy Economics, Are the Atlantic Coast Pipeline and the Mountain Valley Pipeline Necessary?
+Thus ratepayer costs which may not be justified by ratepayer demand are being converted into shareholder return."
+This type of financing and ownership structure allows the shipper to "impose long-term financial obligations on captive ratepayers."
+Utility ratepayers bear the risk that demand for the pipeline will not materialize-along with the other risks inherent in a multi-billion-dollar infrastructure project-while the shareholders of the utility's parent company receive a generous return.
+In comments filed with the FERC, the Commission itself has objected to the 14% return on equity ("ROE") proposed by Atlantic, which is factored into the proposed recourse rate.
+As stated by the Commission, "rather than supporting the proposed 14% return on equity ('ROE') and demonstrating that the proposed ROE reflects current market conditions and investor expectations, ACP has failed to demonstrate that the proposed recourse rates in its application are consistent with the public convenience and necessity."

+&lt;sup>15 Attachment C, Rachel Wilson et al., Synapse Energy Economics, Are the Atlantic Coast Pipeline and the Mountain Valley Pipeline Necessary?
 An Examination of the Need for Additional Pipeline Capacity into Virginia and the Carolinas 1 (2016) at 1-4.
-17 See id. at 3-4.
-18 Attachment D, Hearing to Examine Oil and Gas Pipeline Infrastructure and the Economic, Safety, Environmental, Permitting, Construction, and Maintenance Considerations Associated with that Infrastructure: Hearing Before the S. Comm. on Energy & Nat.
+See id. at 3-4.

+&lt;sup>17 Attachment D, Hearing to Examine Oil and Gas Pipeline Infrastructure and the Economic, Safety, Environmental, Permitting, Construction, and Maintenance Considerations Associated with that Infrastructure: Hearing Before the S. Comm. on Energy & Nat.
 Res., 114th Cong.
 5 (June 14, 2016) (statement of N. Jonathan Peress, Envt'l Def.
 Fund).
-19 Id. at 5.